These are the best things to do in Red Rock Canyon.

 Do you need reservations for Red Rock?

-On top of the entrance fee, you need a reservation to get into the Scenic Drive.
+On top of the entrance fee, you need a reservation to get into the Scenic Drive between October 1 and May 31.
 You can make reservations online here ($2 fee) or in person if there is availability.
 If they’re full, you can try driving up to see if they have openings.
 There are also hikes outside this fee/reservation area.

 What time does Red Rock Canyon open?
 For the Scenic Drive / Red Spring Picnic Area / Red Rock Overlook

 How much time do you need at Red Rock Canyon?